 If the victim still has contact with the source of electricity, do not touch them with bare hands.

 When a worker is injured at work due to a burn or an electrocution accident, their recovery may be extensive.
-If you or a loved one has been injured, contact our team of Philadelphia Workers’ Compensation lawyers at E.S.
-Borjeson & Associates to find out how you can receive compensation to aid your recovery.
+If you or a loved one has been injured, contact our team of Philadelphia Workers’ Compensation lawyers at Borjeson Legal Group to find out how you can receive compensation to aid your recovery.
 Contact us online or call our offices to schedule a free consultation today.